Hemenhk/strength-house/README.md

 ## Strategy

-Regarding the core UX principles I began contemplating the strategy behind this website and defined the target audience, and what features and technologies they would benefit most of.
+Regarding the core UX principles I began contemplating the strategy behind this website and defined the target audience, and what features and technologies they would benefit most from.
 The user is quickly able to understand the information displayed on the home page, and the subsequent pages.
-The reasoning behind this project was straightforward, and has been inspired by a renowned fitness icon amongst the YouTube community, Elliott Hulse.
+The reasoning behind this project was straightforward, and was inspired by a renowned fitness icon amongst the YouTube community, Elliott Hulse.
 Through his guidance in my youth, I found the neccessary tools to use in my journey.
 With that in mind, I wished to create a website where I could help people of similar situations begin their journey in fitness.

 ### Target Audience of Strength House are: